home-assistant-ecosystem/home-assistant-dev-helper/README.rst

 License
 -------
-``home-assistant-dev-helper`` is licensed under MIT, for more details check LICENSE.
+``home-assistant-dev-helper`` is licensed under ASL 2.0, for more details check LICENSE.md.